UTS-eResearch/oni-portal/README.md

 ### Oni Portal

-This is the front-end for Oni, a scalable and searchable data repository built on ocfl.
+This is the front-end single-page app for Oni, a scalable and searchable data repository built on ocfl.

-It should be deployed as part of [https://github.com/UTS-eResearch/oni-express](Oni Express)
+The simplest way to deploy it is using the Dockerfile included as part of [https://github.com/UTS-eResearch/oni-express](Oni Express).

 ### Install